apache/nuttx/boards/arm/stm32/viewtool-stm32f107/README.txt

      out 'cygpath -w'

   2. Windows toolchains cannot follow Cygwin symbolic links.
-Many symbolic links are used in Nuttx (e.g., include/arch).
+Many symbolic links are used in NuttX (e.g., include/arch).
 The make system works around these problems for the Windows tools by copying directories instead of linking them.
 But this can also cause some confusion for
      you:  For example, you may edit a file in a "linked" directory and find